zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: "The base cases (lines 3–4) type-check"

-- A: There is a typo where the parameter types on line 1094 and line 1106 should be `sorted(𝜈)` instead of `⊤`, which is consistent with the other explanation and example on lines 1113 - 1117.
+- A: There is a typo where the parameter types on line 1094 and line 1106 should be `sorted(𝜈)` instead of `⊤`, consistent with the explanations given on lines 1113 - 1117.
 We will fix it in the revision.

 - Q: The source of angelic types.